AndreyBMWX6/authorization-server/README.md

 # authorization-server

 Authorization server used in OAuth 2.0 standard.
+With simple ouath2 client example provided.

 ## run:
 Install binary dependencies using: